techstay/techblog/src/posts/understanding-python-async-in-ten-minutes.md

-# Learn Python Asynchronous Programming in 10 Minutes
+# Understanding Python Asynchronous Programming in 10 Minutes

-Today, we'll introduce how to use asynchronous programming in Python.
+Today, I'll introduce how to use asynchronous programming in Python.
 This article focuses on the usage of asynchronous programming, so it won't delve too much into underlying concepts.

 ## Brief Introduction to Concepts